Deep Unfolding for SIM-Assisted Multiband MU-MISO Downlink Systems: Simulation Results and Discussion

 \section{Simulation Results and Discussion}

-We consider a two-carrier multi-band system with a low band and a high band centered at $f_L=3.5~\mathrm{GHz}$ and $f_H=17.5~\mathrm{GHz}$, respectively.
-The subcarrier bandwidths are $B_L=120~\mathrm{kHz}$ and $B_H=480~\mathrm{kHz}$, and each band contains $M_L=4$ and $M_H=4$ subcarriers unless stated otherwise.
-The BS total downlink transmit power is fixed to $P_T=10~\mathrm{W}$.
+We consider a two-carrier multi-band system with a low band and a high band centered at \(f_L=3.5~\mathrm{GHz}\) and \(f_H=17.5~\mathrm{GHz}\), respectively.
+The subcarrier bandwidths are \(B_L=120~\mathrm{kHz}\) and \(B_H=480~\mathrm{kHz}\), and each band contains \(M_L=4\) and \(M_H=4\) subcarriers unless stated otherwise.
+The BS total downlink transmit power is fixed to \(P_T=10~\mathrm{W}\).
 Since the noise power scales linearly with the occupied bandwidth, the high-band noise variance is set larger than the low-band noise variance by the same factor as the bandwidth ratio.
-The distance between the BS antenna array and the last layer of the SIM is set to $5\lambda_L$, where $\lambda_L$ denotes the wavelength at $f_L$.
-Unless stated otherwise, we consider $K=2$ single-antenna users and a BS equipped with $N_t=2$ active antennas.
-The SIM has $L=2$ transmissive layers, each consisting of a $7\times 7$ planar array of meta-atoms.
+The distance between the BS antenna array and the last layer of the SIM is set to \(5\lambda_L\), where \(\lambda_L\) denotes the wavelength at \(f_L\).
+Unless stated otherwise, we consider \(K=2\) single-antenna users and a BS equipped with \(N_t=2\) active antennas.
+The SIM has \(L=2\) transmissive layers, each consisting of a \(7\times 7\) planar array of meta-atoms. {For the deep-unfolding-based methods, training is performed offline using independently generated channel realizations with the above transmit-power and noise settings.
+The trainable step sizes are initialized to \(0.1\), the momentum and extrapolation parameters are initialized to \(0.2\) and \(0.5\), respectively, and the SIM phases are initialized randomly over \([0,2\pi)\).
+The Adam optimizer is used with a learning rate of \(1\times10^{-3}\), and each model is trained for 40 epochs.
+The classical GD baseline uses a fixed step size of \(0.1\).
+For Fig.~\ref{fig:GD_DU_MBDU_compare}, separate DU and MBDU models are trained for each operating point corresponding to the considered values of \(T\) and \(I_{\max}\).}

-We compare three SIM phase update methods within the same AO framework: (i) classical projected gradient ascent (GD) with a fixed hand-tuned step size, (ii) basic deep unfolding (DU) obtained by unrolling $T$ projected-gradient updates with trainable per-stage step sizes, and (iii) the proposed multi-band deep unfolding (MBDU), which augments the unfolded updates with a momentum state and separate trainable step sizes for the low-band and high-band gradient contributions.
-For all three methods, the phase update is performed over $I_{\max}$ outer iterations.
-For DU and MBDU, training is performed offline over independently generated channel realizations by maximizing the achievable sum rate, and performance is evaluated on unseen channel realizations.
+We compare three SIM phase update methods within the same AO framework: (i) classical projected gradient ascent (GD) with a fixed step size, (ii) basic deep unfolding (DU) obtained by unrolling $T$ projected-gradient updates with trainable step sizes, and (iii) the proposed multi-band deep unfolding (MBDU), which augments the unfolded updates with a momentum state and separate trainable step sizes for the low-band and high-band gradient contributions.
+For all three methods, the phase update is performed over $I_{\max}$ outer iterations, and performance is evaluated on unseen channels.